 Paths of Harmony: Flow vs Color ✨

 You don't need to memorize terms.
-Just listen, compare, and notice what your hands feel.
+Just listen, compare, and notice what changes step by step.

-Pick any emotion below.
-You’ll see and hear two versions of the same feeling:
+Pick any motion below.
+You’ll see and hear two paths for the same motion:

-Flow & Color versions of the same feeling.
+Flow & Color are two paths for the same motion.

 Degrees: 1, 2, 5, 1